 Which Services Are Exempt From the Medical Deductible?

-TIP: All services not listed below are subject to the medical deductible.
+TIP: The plan pays the services (subject to cost share) listed below even if you have not met you deductible.
 This means that you do not have to pay the first $250 of covered services before the plan begins to pay.

 How Does the Medical Deductible Work With Families?

-If you have three members in your family enrolled in UMP Classic, each family member must meet the $250 medical deductible for a family maximum of $750.
+If you have three members in your family enrolled in UMP Classic, each family member must pay the $250 medical deductible for a family maximum of $750.
 Once any one person spends $250 that applies toward the deductible, the plan will begin paying benefits for that person only.
 Because the plan is now paying for this person’s covered services, he or she is no longer contributing toward the family deductible.

 If your family has four or more members, each person has an individual medical deductible of $250 and the maximum the family pays towards medical deductibles is $750.
 Once a particular individual pays his or her $250 deductible, the plan begins paying for covered services for that person.
 Because the plan is now paying for this person’s covered services, he or she is no longer contributing toward the family deductible.
 If the combined amount paid toward the deductible for everyone in the family reaches $750—even if no one reached $250 on their own—the plan begins paying for covered services for everyone in the family; no more deductible is owed.

 Note: Only services that are covered and are subject to the medical deductible count; see above for a list of services that don’t count.